Santigio/Santigio.github.io/_posts/2023-02-01-flutter-blog.md

 > The Navigator widget uses a stack-based navigation model, where each new screen is pushed onto the top of the stack, and the back button pops the top screen from the stack.
 Also, you can use Navigator.push and Navigator.pushReplacement to navigate between pages, this way you can use the MaterialPageRoute class instead of using the routes map.

-**Networking: This refers to how an app retrieves data from a remote server.
+**Networking**: This refers to how an app retrieves data from a remote server.
 In Flutter, you can use the http package to make HTTP requests and receive responses.

 ```
 // Example of making a GET request